wombleton/gitlaw-nz/acts/N/New Zealand Railways Corporation Act 1981.md

     *   (c) regulations may be so made as to apply generally to all railways and other services lawfully carried on by the Corporation or to any particular railway or service or part of a railway or service:

-    *   (d) every person who acts in contravention of any regulation under this section commits an offence and shall be liable on summary conviction to a fine not exceeding $100:
+    *   (d) every person who acts in contravention of any regulation under this section commits an offence and shall be liable on conviction to a fine not exceeding $100:

     *   (e) if in the opinion of the Corporation the breach of any regulation would cause or be likely to cause danger or annoyance to the public or hindrance to the proper use or working of a railway, the Corporation may authorise any employee, whether in person or otherwise, summarily to interfere or othewise take all proper steps to prevent the occurrence of the danger, annoyance, or hindrance, or the continuance or repetition thereof; and the taking of any such steps shall not relieve any person from any penalty to which he may be liable in respect of the breach of any such regulation.

     Compare: 1949 No 40 s 32; 1953 No 63 s 7; 1980 No 15 s 5

     Section 110(1A): inserted, on 1 July 1985, by section 4 of the New Zealand Railways Corporation Amendment Act 1985 (1985 No 105).

+    Section 110(2)(d): amended, on 1 July 2013, by [section 413][198] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 111 Scales of charges